mkbehbehani/play-heroku-seed/README.md

 and if you are currently logged into osx as "johnsmith" you should see `You are now connected to database "play_heroku_seed" as user "johnsmith".`

-- View users created in the user table by securesocial:
+- To view users created in the user table using psql:
 1. Open psql, connect to the database:
 `\c play_heroku_seed;`
 2. View user table data: